LivingDemonness28/python_tutorials/README.md

     </tr>
     <tr>
         <td><h2><a href="https://github.com/LivingDemonness28/python_tutorials/blob/main/26-tutorial.ipynb">26-tutorial</a></h2></td>
         <td>Ask the user to enter their first name and then ask them to enter their surname.
-Join them together with a space between and ddisplay the name and the length of whole name.</td>
+Join them together with a space between and display the name and the length of whole name.</td>
     </tr>
 </table>